Argonaut-PS1-Reverse/Stratigise/Readme.md

 >
 > This project does not always produce vaild disassemblies at time of writing.
 If you see `CommandError`, `__unknown_operation_0x`[...] or anything suspicous, that means something went wrong and you can't trust anything written after or slightly before that instruction.

-This is a work-in-progress dissassembler meant to aid in understanding what strats are doing.
+This is a work-in-progress assembler and dissassembler meant to aid in understanding what strats are doing in games created by Argonaut Games.

-It cannot reassemble strats at the moment and isn't meant for serious use.
+It is not currently meant for serious use.

-This is mainly meant for *Croc: Legend of the Gobbos*, but the dissassember tries to be generic.

 ## Usage